 We want the comics we publish at Difference Engine to be a similar catalyst, to nudge readers to look at the world a bit differently.
 Who knows what they will see?

-Felicia has worked in the book industry for most of her career, first as a bookseller, and now in publishing.
-She really likes to read and believes that stories have the power to change the world.
-She’s also one half of the writing team behind the award-winning Sherlock Sam series of children’s books.
+Felicia has worked in bookselling and publishing for over a decade.
+She believes that stories have the power to change the world.
+She is also one half of the writing team behind the best-selling Sherlock Sam series of children’s books.

 Sophia is fascinated by the Southeast Asian publishing industry and has experience both in editing and marketing.
-She reads about a hundred books a year and relishes walking around art museums.
-She likes to make people laugh by telling them she had previously been a ballet dancer, a science lab intern, and a tax officer.
+She reads at least a hundred books a year and relishes walking around museums.
+She has previously been a ballet dancer, a science lab intern, and a tax officer.

 Josephine is passionate about how arts and technology can come together to make the world a more delightful place.
 In her spare time, she draws, reads, and enjoys the outdoors.
 She is also a visual arts educator for young children.

 Joelyn believes that creativity and management can work together harmoniously.
 She writes urban thrillers in various mediums, and is also interested in Arcology, RPGs, Sustainability Economics, Stardew Valley, and Breakfast.